Luis González Bravo: Works, journalism and intellectual cademies

-A talented and prolific columnist, Luis González Bravo founded four newspapers in Spain: El Guirigay (1837), La Legalidad, El Contemporáneo (1860) and Los Tiempos.
-He was also columnist for the newspapers El Español and El Eco del Comercio.
-A fervent and generous literature supporter and philanthropist, he was legendary Spanish poet Gustavo Adolfo Bécquer's patron, sponsor and benefactor.
-He also supported his brother actively, painter Valeriano Bécquer.
+Luis González Bravo established several newspapers in Spain, including El Guirigay (1837), La Legalidad, El Contemporáneo (1860), and Los Tiempos.
+He was also a columnist for the newspapers El Español and El Eco del Comercio.
+He provided financial and professional support to the poet Gustavo Adolfo Bécquer and his brother, the painter Valeriano Bécquer.

 In his youth he wrote the play Intrigar para morir ("To Intrigue to Die").
 In 1835 he and Eugenio Moreno wrote the historical novel in four volumes Ramir Sanchez de Guzman, Año de 1072.
 He was a member of the Ateneo de Madrid (Athenæum of Madrid) since its foundation, and member of the Spanish Royal Academy of Moral and Political Sciences.
 He became a "C seat" Member of the Real Academia Española de la Lengua (Royal Academy of the Spanish Language) in 1863.
 Luis González Bravo is considered one of the best Spanish public speakers and orators of all time.